GoogleCloudPlatform/gcpdiag/website/content/en/docs/running.md

 - `Viewer` on the inspected project
-- `Service Usage Consumer` on the project used for billing/quota enforcement, which is per default the project being inspected, but can be explicitely set using the `--billing-project` option
+- `Service Usage Consumer` on the project used for billing/quota enforcement, which is per default the project being inspected, but can be explicitly set using the `--billing-project` option

 The Editor and Owner roles include all the required permissions, but we